-Improving Campus Safety
+Improving Corporate Campus Safety

 Applying Our Uncompromising Safety Standard to Everyone

-Our uncompromising safety standard requires all Chesapeake contractors to complete a prequalification process, including both a Chesapeake safety orientation and an industry training course, before arriving on a company location.
-The orientation sets clear safety expectations in accordance with SafeLandUSA industry-standard safety guidelines, which establishes minimum requirements for EHS practices.
-Volunteers from major and independent operating companies, industry associations and educators developed the SafeLandUSA guidelines specifically for the U.S. onshore exploration and production industry.
+Once approved, Chesapeake contractors must complete both an industry orientation course and a Chesapeake-specific safety orientation before they arrive at a company location.
+The orientation sets clear safety expectations in accordance with SafeLandUSA™ industry-standard safety guidelines, which establish minimum requirements for HSE practices.
+Volunteers from major and independent operating companies, industry associations and educators developed the SafeLandUSA™ guidelines specifically for the U.S. onshore exploration and production industry.